MalekMansour/Rental-Project/README.md

 ## Features
 * Add Equipment: Easily add new equipment to the inventory with details such as ID, category, name, description, and daily rental cost.
+* Delete Equipment: Remove equipment from inventory when necessary.